 - Definition: marked distension of the gallbladder with sterile mucinous content due to chronic biliary outflow obstruction

 - Impacted gallstone at the gallbladder neck (most common)

 - Tumors at the gallbladder neck or CBD (e.g., GB polyps, cholangiocarcinoma, carcinoma of pancreatic head)

 - Extrinsic compression of the biliary outflow tract (e.g., lymphadenopathy, adhesions, strictures)

 - Pathophysiology: chronic biliary outflow obstruction → resorption of bile and secretion of mucin by biliary mucosa → collection of mucinous secretion within the gallbladder with no outflow → gross distension of the gallbladder

 - Clinical features: asymptomatic mass in the RUQ; no signs of infection

-- Imaging (preferably ultrasound or CT): grossly distended fluid-filled gall bladder without signs of inflammation
+- Diagnostics: (preferably ultrasound or CT); show grossly distended fluid-filled gall bladder without signs of inflammation

 We list the most important complications.
 The selection is not exhaustive.